-The first mural created during this incredible collaboration with the Embrey Family Foundation and Bookcliffs Art Center is located near the 16th street underpass in Rifle, near the skate park.
+The second mural created during this incredible collaboration with the Embrey Family Foundation and Bookcliffs Art Center is located near the 16th street underpass in Rifle, near the skate park.
 Titled “Beyond the Screen,” this piece addresses technology and how it affects our lives.

 The 2019 YouthZone Mural Project is based in Glenwood Springs.
 These teens are working with local artist Vallee Noone to recreate the entryway to YouthZone's new home in Glenwood Springs.
 Join us for the Mural Reveal on Aug.
 1 at 5 p.m.

 Teen artist Maryann Carrillo said the general theme for this year's mural is around mental health.
 The transition piece between the positive and negative images includes a girl being led from a forest fire to a healthy forest.
 Maryann said it is to symbolize that you can get from a dark place to a brighter side but you can't do it by yourself.

 The art pieces show the positive side in images surrounded by blue that include pictures of a gay family, women's rights and someone defending a person being bullied.
 On the negative side, flames and smoke surround images of a pride flag being burned, a congressman defacing a woman, and pictures of bullying.

 Martha Nila said that while working on the project, they have learned about animal abuse, the environment, pollution, and gender rights.